JesseBausell/acsPROCESS_INTERACTIVE/README.md

   6. Select appropriate pure-water attenuation (MAT) file when prompted. (file is created using Purewater_SpecBuilder.m)
   7. Flag questionable c spetra for possible removal.
     a.
 Examine depth profile comparing first 8 ac-s channels (lowest 8 wavelengths) of c spectra.
-These channels are oriented vertically by depth index (not by actual depth), with shallowest index on top.
+These channels are oriented vertically by depth index (as opposed to actual depth), with shallowest index on top.
     b.
 To create an acceptable range of c values, enter "y" into command window in response to message "Create ACS Limit?"
 To skip steps c-e, enter "n".**
     c.
 Using the command window, enter an upper limit for c, press enter, enter a lower limit for c, and press enter.
 "0" is good lower